 - 86. The Mosque of the Ascension, on the Mount of Olives. - 87.
-The Tomb of David (Nebi Daoud) This shrine is situated according to Moslem tradition in the Cenacle on Mount Zion.
-(See No. 22 above).
+The Tomb of David (Nebi Daoud)

 C. JEWISH HOLY PLACES

 The following are some of the more important Jewish religious sites in the Jerusalem area, at which special ceremonies are held periodically: